pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 In order for data to flow to your sink, you'll need a source.
 We'll use the ready-made timer source on the Maven Repositories.

-`dataflow:>app register --name time --type source --uri maven://org.springframework.cloud.stream.app:time-source-rabbit:1.0.2.RELEASE`
+`dataflow:>app register --name time --type source --uri maven://org.springframework.cloud.stream.app:time-source-rabbit:1.0.0.RELEASE`

-On the dashboard page, you should now see two apps: time of type source and hello-char-log of type sink.
+On the dashboard page, you should now see two apps: `time` of type source and `hello-char-log` of type sink.

 If you click on the magnifying glass for the time source, you can see a list of properties that can be set when you make a stream.
 We will use `time-unit` and `fixed-delay` for our stream.